kenwinmaung/kenwinmaung.github.io/_pages/research.md

 {% include base_path %}

 ## Working papers
+**Large Network Autoregressions with Unknown Adjacency Matrix**
+[Slides](/files/Kenwin_Large_Networks.pdf); Presented at: AMES China 2022, SETA 2022, Singapore Economic Review Conference 2022, Society of Economic Measurement Conference 2022, 2022 Rochester Conference in Econometrics

+<font size = "3"> Many spatial and network econometric models rely on known spatial weights.
+This becomes a problem for investigations where the adjacency matrices are not readily accessed or constructed such as those typically observed in financial networks.
+Furthermore, direct estimation may be cumbersome or infeasible if the number of units in the network is large.
+To deal with this, we propose a Structural Vector Autoregression (SVAR) data-driven approach to recover the network structure via matrix regression under a large N and T asymptotic framework.
+The high-dimensionality of the problem is dealt with by focusing on the hub and authority centralities of the network, which eigenvector centralities are a special case of.
+We show, both theoretically and through simulations, that the reduced-form estimator is consistent and asymptotically normal, and suggest an identification strategy for the SVAR as implied by its spatial structure.
+In an empirical study on the contributions of Exchange Traded Funds (ETFs) to systemic risk, we apply our methodology to extract the linkages between constituents of a Large-Cap ETF from monthly stock returns and uncover a high degree of interrelations among stocks from a variety of sectors.
+In addition, we demonstrate the use of impulse responses to study the propagation of adverse shocks throughout the network as a tool to identify systemically important actors. </font>

 [**Time-varying Forecast Combination for High-Dimensional Data**](https://arxiv.org/abs/2010.10435)
 *Revise and resubmit at Journal of Econometrics*
 with Bin Chen